Scams & Fraud

 The Scam

 Sometimes impostors contact PSE&G customers demanding immediate payment and threatening service shut off.
-Don't be a victim...be prepared.
+Don't be a victim, be prepared by understanding the scam and knowing what to do.

 Protect Yourself - Know the Scams